DogsBlog & Articles

 Subtle Appearance Differences

-• American Staffordshire Terrier appearance tends to be stockier and heavier
+• AmStaff: Tends to be stockier and heavier

-• Pit Bull appearance is often leaner and more athletic
+• Pit Bull: Often leaner and more athletic

 Despite these nuances, both dogs fall squarely into the category of powerful, athletic terrier breeds.